HasaanNoor/Movie-Review-Trend-Analysis/README.md

-# Project Title

-Rotten Tomatoes Movie Review Analysis (1970-2024)
+# Movie Review Trend Analysis (1970-2024)

 ## Description

-This project aims to analyze movie data from Rotten Tomatoes spanning from 1970 to 2024.
-The analysis includes various metrics such as ratings, genres, and trends over the years.
+This project aims to analyze movie review data from Rotten Tomatoes spanning from 1970 to 2024.
+The analysis includes various metrics such as polarity, subjectivity, and sentiment trends over the years.
+The project also involves web scraping to gather review data from Rotten Tomatoes.

 ## Table of Contents